getadvice/getadvice.github.io/join.md

 lastname: Lastname
 pic_url: full url to your profile picture.
 You can also upload it to the folder assets/profile-pics/
 lang: ["spanish", "english"]
-categories: Categories separated by space (3 or 4 top)
+categories: Categories separated by space or ["Foo", "Bar", "Foo & Bar"] (3 or 4 top)
-tags: Tags separated by space.
+tags: Tags separated by space or ["tag 1", "tag 2"].
 Keep it under 10
 city: Your City/Country name
 about: A short text about yourself (no longer than 50 words)
 linkedin: Your LinkedIn handler (the base URL will be prependedrepend https://www.linkedin.com/in/)